ATFutures/webmapping/worksheets/worksheet2.md

 ## Functions (more)
 JavaScript is a "functional" language.
-Functions rae building blocks just like primitives (string, number)
+Functions are building blocks just like primitives (string, number)
 ```js
 var x = function (a, b) {return a * b};
 var z = x(4, 3);